 Texture

 Fresh garlic is pretty firm.
 But, as it ages and spoils, it becomes softer and softer.
-After some time, it can even become mushy, at which point you should immediately discard the garlic.
+After some time, garlic feels soft and can even become mushy, at which point you should immediately discard the garlic.

 Aroma (Smell)